MicrosoftDocs/Contribute/Contribute/powershell/powershell-contribute-process.md

 **Step 5:** Make any necessary updates to your branch as discussed with the team.

 Once the PR is approved, the maintainers merge your PR into the *staging* branch.
 We periodically push all commits from *staging* branch into the *live* branch.
-Once your your contribution is live, you can see it in the [PowerShell docs site](https://docs.microsoft.com/PowerShell/).
+Once your contribution is live, you can see it in the [PowerShell docs site](https://docs.microsoft.com/PowerShell/).
 Typically, we publish a two to three times during the work week.

 ## Contributor license agreement